alessandroalbano/analysis-mimic-III-Ext-causalforest/README.md

 ## License

-This repository contains only code and is released under the MIT License.
+This repository contains only R code.
 Data remain under the original MIMIC-III license and cannot be redistributed.